geist-trade/geist_amm/readme.md

 # Geist AMM
 #### Automated Market Maker for co-integrated assets, particularly stablecoins.

+# TODO
+- rescale all balances up to 9 decimals for calculations, then rescale back to real decimals.
+- simplify binary_pool to just be implementation of multi_pool with 2 tokens.
+- tests, tests, tests.
+- organize & cleanup codebase.

 ### TL:DR
 Geist AMM is an Automated Market Maker for cointegrated assets.